solidogen/table-tennis-robot-web/espruino/README.md

 - send-to-espruino-console (sends the program to the board, writes to console output if it's open. needs build script first)
 - EXTRA - build-and-send (does both at once)

+## Bugs
+There are issues with nested imports in files.
+If file A imports file B, and file B imports file C, file C won't be found most of the times.
+Issue is inside bundle.js `Modules.addCached` calls which are not in order.
+Workaround is to have flat file structure.
+Also non-relative imports might help, but it didn't at the time.
+If issues will still arise, idea is to edit gulp task `prepare_for_espruino` and analyze/swap/edit those `Modules.addCached` lines.

 ## Flashing
 http://forum.espruino.com/conversations/311849/